-With the continued increase in bottled water use, there has been a greater awareness and interest in the safety and quality of these products.
+With the considerable consumption of bottled water in the United States, there has been a greater awareness and interest in the safety and quality of these products.
 Bottled water source supplies are subject to the same types of contaminants that can impact public drinking supplies.
 Bottled water producers primarily rely on springs and wells for their water supplies and these sources can be influenced by contaminants entering the water bearing strata.
 While chemical contaminants are seldom found in bottled or public drinking water supplies at high enough levels to cause acute health affects, small amounts over a long period of time could lead to chronic or long-term adverse health effects.